-Main Contractors are required to conduct internal audits on both their employees and their appointed contractors on the implementation of their OHS Plan on a monthly basis or when the scope of work changes.
-A summary of the findings and the proposed corrective actions shall be submitted to Eskom project manager within one week after completion of the audit.
+Main Contractors are required to conduct internal audits on both their employees and their appointed contractors on the implementation of their OHS Plan on a periodic basis or when the scope of work changes but at least once per month.
+A summary of the findings and the proposed corrective actions shall be submitted to Eskom project manager within 14 days after completion of the audit.
 Where appointed contractors are audited by the Main contractor a copy of the audit report shall be submitted to the appointed contractor within 7 days of the audit.